South Orange, New Jersey: Local character

 The village is one of only a few in New Jersey to retain gas light street illumination (others include Riverton, Palmyra, Trenton Mill Hill neighborhood, and Glen Ridge).
 The gaslight, together with the distinctive Village Hall, has long been the symbol of South Orange.
 Many of the major roads in town do have modern mercury vapor streetlights (built into gaslight frames), but most of the residential sections of the town are still gas-lit.
-A proposal to replace all the gaslights in town with electric streetlights was explored as both a cost-saving and security measure during the 1970s.
-And although the changeover to electric was rejected at the time, the light output of the lamps was increased to provide more adequate lighting.
+A proposal to replace all the gaslights in town with electric streetlights was explored as both a cost-saving and security measure during the 1970s, and although the changeover to electric was rejected at the time, the light output of the lamps was increased to provide more adequate lighting.
 There have been claims that South Orange has more operating gaslights than any other community in the United States.
 In 2010, the village initiated a project that would automatically shut the lamps in the morning and light them at dusk, as part of an effort to save as much as $400,000 each year in energy costs for the 1,438 gas lamps across the village.
 As of 2019, these devices have not been installed.

 Architecture is extremely varied.
-Most of the town is single-family wood-framed houses, however, there are a few apartment buildings from various eras as well as townhouse-style condominiums of mostly more recent vintage.
-Houses cover a range that includes every common style of the Mid-Atlantic United States since the late nineteenth century, and in sizes that range from brick English Cottages to giant Mansard-roofed mansions.
+Most of the town is single-family wood-framed houses; however, there are a few apartment buildings from various eras as well as townhouse-style condominiums of mostly more recent vintage.
+Houses cover a range that includes every common style of the Mid-Atlantic United States since the late nineteenth century, in sizes that range from brick English Cottages to giant Mansard-roofed mansions.
 Tudor, Victorian, Colonial, Ranch, Modern, and many others are all to be found.
 Most municipal government structures date from the 1920s, with a few being of more modern construction.

 Many residents commute to New York City, but others work locally or in other parts of New Jersey.
 South Orange has a central business district with restaurants, banks, and other retail and professional services.
 There are a few small office buildings, but no large-scale enterprise other than Seton Hall University.